nixcon/2024.nixcon.org/content/_index.md

 # Visa - Letter of Invitation

-We're happy to announce that we can issue a Letter of Invitation to all NixCon2024 participants who need help with their visa.
+We're happy to announce that we can issue a Letter of Invitation to all NixCon 2024 participants who need help with their visa.
 Just reach out to: [orgateam@nixcon.org](mailto:orgateam@nixcon.org)

 Our team will provide you a template which you can fill out and send back to us for signature.